What is Azure Monitor for VMs (preview)?

 The features are organized into three perspectives:

-Currently, the Health feature is offered only for Azure virtual machines and virtual machine scale sets.
-The Performance and Map features support both Azure VMs and virtual machines that are hosted in your environment or other cloud provider.
+Currently, the Health feature is offered only for Azure virtual machines.
+Performance and Map features support Azure VMs, Azure VM scale sets, and virtual machines that are hosted in your environment or other cloud provider.

-Integration with Log Analytics delivers powerful aggregation and filtering, and it can analyze data trends over time.
-Such comprehensive workload monitoring can't be achieved with Azure Monitor, Service Map, or Log Analytics alone.
+Integration with Azure Monitor logs delivers powerful aggregation and filtering, and it can analyze data trends over time.
+Such comprehensive workload monitoring can't be achieved with Azure Monitor or Service Map alone.

 You can view this data in a single VM from the virtual machine directly, or you can use Azure Monitor to deliver an aggregated view of your VMs.
 This view is based on each feature's perspective: